 This really is as simple as it sounds; put your legs up a wall in this valuable Restorative Yoga pose to feel more relaxed, calm, grounded and rejuvenated.

 Commonly reported benefits of this Restorative Yoga pose include: calming anxiety and relieving stress; relieving tiredness in the legs; refreshing the brain and heart; and improving circulation and releasing tight hamstrings when done regularly.
 This pose is even thought to be helpful for relieving varicose veins.
 Practise it before bed for an easier transition into sleep.

 Viparita Karani is one of my favourite Restorative Yoga poses and always leaves me feeling well-rested and relaxed.
 Practising it regularly has also dramatically improved my circulation.
 I was one of those people who get blue fingernails and toenails, even in summer!
 Now my circulation works happily, and my previous tendency toward low blood pressure has also balanced to normal.

-It’s also a big favourite during the Restorative Yoga sessions at our Yoga Nurture Weekends, and much loved by Yoga Nurture private clients; I really enjoy personally tailoring this pose for each individual.
+This pose is much loved by Yoga Nurture private clients; I really enjoy personally tailoring this pose for each individual.
+As always, there are different versions and adaptations of this pose to suit every body.

 As always, there are different versions and adaptations of this pose to suit every body.